bjornregnell/scala-code-along/README.md

 # scala-code-along
-A mini intro to Scala - code along step-by-step in the Scala REPL
+A short intro to Scala - code along step-by-step in the Scala REPL